-Ergo; the simplest line to draw, is to conclude that Aberforth has been off-and-on serving as his brother’s agent since at least the beginning of “Lord Voldemort’s” first rise.
+Ergo; the simplest line to draw, is to conclude that Aberforth has been off-and-on serving as his brother’s agent since at least the beginning of “Lord Voldemort’s” first rise, if not longer.
 He has very probably conducted himself in a manner which would either allay any suspicion that he is related to the Headmaster at all, or to cause any of his target customer base that has a clue to suppose that he adamantly opposes his bother and all his works.
 And indeed, what he actually has to say about his brother is both highly uncomplimentary and pretty clearly his truthful opinion, and no kind of an act at all.

 But I suspect that he may have privately reported back to Albus at least some of what he overhears.
 Sometimes through Hagrid, who has also been in the area, year round, and not confined to the school property, ever since 1943 (and was of age by wizarding standards by 1946).
 Hagrid apparently makes a regular look-in at the place, and his presence there arouses no suspicions.

-(I always did suspect that one of those four “secret” tunnels on the Marauder’s map that the Weasleys avoided because Filch already knows about them could even have ended up at the Hog’s Head.
+(I always did suspect that one of those four “secret” tunnels on the Marauder’s map that the Weasleys avoided because Filch already knows about them could have ended up at the Hog’s Head.
 It now seems that wasn’t quite the case — although we don’t know for certain.
 But the entry from the Room of Requirement, pretty clearly bypassed whatever alternate access Filch might have known about.)

 • • • •

 One also wondered whether we would ever get an answer to what was going on with the goat.

 One of my fellow regulars on a discussion board once posted a rather fun piece of information from folklore.

 It seems that the Norse god Odin had a goat.